-For streaming SVM model, we used a dataset with two classes with 22 elements per data point.
-For the experiments, an iterative computation on windowed elements was deployed.
-This operation is supported by Apache Flink, Apache Storm and Twister2.
+For streaming SVM model, we use a dataset with two classes with 22 elements per data point.
+For the experiments, we used an iterative computation on windowed elements which is supported by Apache Flink, Apache Storm and Twister2.
 We tried this model using Apache Spark streaming engine.
-With the provided APIs and system constraints, we were able to design an approximate model to that designed with the aforementioned frameworks.
+With the provided APIs and system constraints, we were able to design an approximate model to that of design with the aforementioned frameworks.
 The main constraint is that it only provides windowing considering the notion of time.
-This makes it hard to do a stress test on the stream engine because, by the notion of time, the minimum number of elements that can be set per batch is in millisecond level.
-Furthermore, it does not support iterative streaming models.
+This makes it hard to do a stress test on the steam engine.
+Because by time, the minimum number of elements that can be set per batch is in millisecond level.
+With the approximate model, the accuracy obtained was comparatively very low concerning the other frameworks.
+The major reasoning was we couldn't implement an iterative computation on windowed data points.
 This feature is not directly supported with DStream in Apache Spark streaming engine.
-With the approximate model, the accuracy obtained was comparatively quite low in regard to the other frameworks.
-A workaround is to use structured streaming in Apache Spark.
-This implementation works on the SQL engine of Spark, and it only considers the notion of time.
-We did not implement that model in this research as it is a very different implementation compared to the others.
+But there is a workaround for this using structured streaming in Apache Spark streaming.
+This implementation works on the SQL engine of Spark, and it considers the notion of time.
+We didn't implement that model in this research as it is a very different implementation concerning the other implementations.
 In the conclusion section, this will be explained in detail.
-Figure 2 shows the experiment results for tumbling window.
+Figure 2 shows the experiment results for tumbling window is shown.
 From these results, it is clear that the Twister2 models outperform both Apache Storm and Apache Flink implementations.
-Figure 3 illustrates the sliding window related experiments.
-Similar to tumbling windowing, with sliding windows, Twister2 implementations outperform Apache Flink and Apache Storm implementations.
-Twister2 possesses a faster stream processing capability through a strong MPI-based backend.
-This provides a scalable solution for iterative stream processing on a window.
+Figure 3 shows the sliding window related experiments.
+Twister2 implementations outperform Apache Flink and Apache Storm implementations.

+Twister2 with a faster stream processing capability through a strong MPI-based backend provides a scalable solution for an iterative stream processing on a window.
 With Apache Flink, the main bottleneck is the reduce task doing the model synchronization.
-In Twister2 and Apache Storm, the all-reduce and all-grouping mechanisms are involved in providing allto-all model synchronization capability.
+In Twister2 and Apache Storm, the all-reduce and all-grouping mechanisms involve in providing all-toall model synchronization capability.
 But in Apache Flink, this process becomes all-to-one and makes a bottleneck in processing the data.
-In this case, both Twister2 and Apache Storm outperform Apache Flink.
+In this case, both Twister2 and Apache Storm outperforms Apache Flink.

 Fig. 2.
-Streaming SVM with Linear Kernel-based experiments for tumbling window is recorded for both HPC and Dataflow programming models.
+Streaming SVM with Linear Kernel based experiments for tumbling window is recorded for both HPC and Dataflow programming models.
 The time recorded is the streaming training time until expected convergence.

 Fig. 3.
-Streaming SVM with Linear Kernel-based experiments for sliding window is recorded for HPC model and Dataflow programming models.
+Streaming SVM with Linear Kernel based experiments for sliding window is recorded for HPC model and Dataflow programming models.
 The time recorded is the streaming training time until expected convergence.
-The x-axis in the figure is labeled with the pair of (window length, sliding length).
+The x axis in right figure labelled with the pair of (window length, sliding length).

 From all implementations in Apache Flink, Apache Storm and Twister2, 90.49% of test accuracy was obtained after a finite length of the stream was processed.
-With Apache Spark implementation, we were able to get an average accuracy of 40%-50% with the same number of iterations.
-We did not include the graphs here since the number of iterations required to get the same accuracy is much higher.
-The main issue for this is that Spark streaming API is not designed with iteration compatibility.
-Also, it does not provide a window function to capture the elements belonging to a window.
-This functionality is available in Apache Storm, Apache Flink and Twister2.
-Apache Spark only provides basic element operators like map, flatmap, etc. If this was attempted with a forEachRDD function, the user has no capability to synchronize the model as it is a sink function.
-In addition, Spark only provides a windowing functionality with the notion of time and has no support for windowing based on the count of elements.
+With Apache Storm implementation, we were able to get an average accuracy of 40%-50% with the same number of iterations.
+We didn't include the graphs here, because the number of iterations required to get the same accuracy is much higher.